neyer/ADZE/README.md

 Additionally, I can tell my local ranking engine “this site sucks, I don't want you to suggest it again.”
 If I spend long hours at some website  because it frightens and angers me, the existing ranking engines prioritize it because it looks like engagement.
 ADZE allows me to say ‘this source is awful and it should be removed from my life.

+### Initial Start: V1.0

+So how do we get started here?
+This project will be insanely huge, right?
+If we are successful, yes.
+But we can start really small, and build up.
+We can do this by *inverting* the typical search engine pattern.
+Typical search engines work as follows.

+*   Crawl the **entire web**, downloading a copy of every single document.
+That's step one, and it makes competition from new entrants damn near impossible.
+*   Scan all the documents and build an index mapping words and phrases to documents which contain them
+*   Engage in some ranking process which assigns scores to pages, saying 'how good' they are
+*   Finally, serve the results of your index+ranking process

+The web is _so big_ right now that crawling and indexing all of it is impossible for amatuers, and probably even for an extremeley well funded new-comer.
+Fortunatey, we can take the opposite approach: instead of starting with blind crawlers, downloading and indexing _everything_ and then ranking it, to return 'only the good stuff', we can be smarter.
+We can use the massive size of the web, and the intelligence and values of the people using ADZE, to our advantage.
+If individual ADZE participants share content they think is really good, we can **limit our indices to stuff people actually like.**

+This means we can start off, not as a 'general search engine', but as **a tool for users to share the best stuff they find on the web, with their friends.**  We don't compete with the wal-mart of the web by trying to build a different store which has everything, but the shelves are in whatever order you want them.
+We compete by creating a goofy eclectic botique full of fun weirdos, which at first is nothint but a collection of weridos and their shiny objects.
+Then we add on the ability for users to re-arrange the store how ever they want.
+Then, we then gradually expands its inventory.

+So Version 1 of ADZE can consist of only a browser plugin, and some content hosted on static storage places like s3 or gcs

+* people can use the browser plugin to 'adze' stuff to their own lists, or view things their friends have 'adzed'
+* the plugin can be configured with credentials (think AWS or Azure or GCP credentails) and a path to a static file serving system (S3, GCS , Azure blob storage) for publishing their personal indices to a publicly accessible location on the web
+* people can then use the browser plugin to 'adze' their friends' metaindices, and then see the things their friends have added or marked as favorites
+* an 'initial metaindex' where people can go to register their azure index in a publicly accessible

+When version 1 is completed, we should have a network of people finding and sharing _good_ content, which they do by 'adzing' it to their personal lists.
+These lists are published to accessible locations on the web, and can be shared with friends.

 ## Base Layer + Incentives